georgerobescu/ow_draft--1/readme.md

 * do I feel the obligation to share, improve and take part in a general (and particular) discourse or in many? (e.g. forking cool projects that I like in order to improve them and spread them in my circles; feeling the right to take as much free code as possible and use it in my own retributed projects without ethical consequences, since it has been put out there and nobody will ever know).
 * what are the dynamics of these communities and more specifically of these artefacts, tools, and means of productions?

 This is the realm of the *ethics*: from the moment you delineate your first words into the `readme.md` file, you assume a particular position and therefore contribute to the place where you published such mentioned repository in a specific manner.
 Outlining the `readme.md` file is the first act to enter the discussion in which other contributors are taking part.
 This place of discussion is the working place.
-And it is a working place also when you are developing your own personal projects in your free time mostly for your own interest.
+And it is a working place also when you are developing your own personal projects in your free time mostly for your own interests.
 The `readme.md` file, hence, becomes the first form of identity able to mediate your work with the interests of other people hanging out in a working environment like [github.com](github.com).

 ## 2. Participation

 The `readme.md` file is a personal statement about the work that you’re doing, and it positions itself inside a broader space of actions (e.g. the politics of a community).

-Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you are collaborating on someone else’s project—which at this point might be considered solely initiated by this someone else, but since the many contributions by other different enthusiastic people, not anymore his *own thing*; it depends.
+Depending on your own interests and needs, it might be that you’re working on a personal project just on your own or, on the other side, you might be collaborating on someone else’s project—which at this point could be considered solely initiated by this someone else, but since the many contributions by other different enthusiastic people, not anymore his *own thing*; it depends.

 This passage marks a move from a personal space of action and connected morality, to a broader stage in which ethics have their own importance: you publish your repository somewhere over the internet and you are willing to let other people inspect your project and taking part in it, if they wish so.